 The ultimate purpose of an incoherent scatter radar observing the ionosphere is to determine the physical state of the scattering plasma: its electron and ion temperatures, ion composition and bulk velocity.
 Any particular combination of these parameters results in a corresponding distribution of scatterer (electron) velocities, which in turn manifests itself as a specific power frequency distribution of the scattered signal.
-After processing by the radar receiver, the signal is sampled at regular time intervals and digitised, such that the output from the ADC forms a discrete-time series of signal complex amplitude estimates.
-A straightforward way to extract the desired information from the signal is now to compute time-averaged autocorrelation functions (ACFs) over segments of the sample stream.
-When EISCAT was in the planning stage, this time-domain approach was already used at the Chatanika radar, where two different digital correlators were in use, one hardwired for long pulse modulations and the other semi-programmable (by rewiring) for multipulse modulations.
+After processing by the radar receiver, the signal is sampled at regular time intervals and digitised, such that the output from the ADC forms a discrete time series of signal complex amplitude estimates.
+A straightforward way to extract the desired information from the signal is now to compute timeaveraged autocorrelation functions (ACFs) over segments of the sample stream.
+When EISCAT was in the planning stage, this time-domain approach was already used at the Chatanika radar, where two different digital correlators were in use, one hardwired for long pulse modulations and the other semiprogrammable (by rewiring) for multipulse modulations.
 It was decided to follow this route also in EISCAT by employing the famous "Alker correlator".

 The Alker correlator promised to be a major improvement over the Chatanika units.
-It started as a doctorate thesis project at the Norwegian technical university in Trondheim (NTH), with design 955 targets set by the envisaged requirements of the coming EISCAT system and (at least initially) supervised by Tor Hagfors.
-The result was a software programmable device optimised for computing complex-valued correlation functions, potentially very flexible and in principle able to handle experiments combining several different types of modulation in each radar cycle.
-A detailed description of its pipelined architecture is given in (Alker, 1979).
-The design used the latest state-960 of-the-art components, some of which were not even commercially available as the work started: AMD 2900 bit-slice processors, TRW LSI 8x8 bit multiplier chips and static NMOS chips making up the input and output memory banks.
-The program flow could be controlled by conditional jumping, based on the values of three programmable loop counters, which allowed a degree of structured programming.
-Unfortunately, the program memory was only 63 instructions deep (it had 965 to be very fast and was therefore expensive), which was a severe limitation on an otherwise beautifully thought-out design.
+It started as a doctorate thesis project at the Norwegian technical university in Trondheim (NTH), with design targets set by the envisaged requirements of the coming EISCAT system and (at least initially) supervised by Tor Hagfors.
+The result was a softwareprogrammable device optimised for computing complexvalued correlation functions, potentially very flexible and in principle able to handle experiments combining several different types of modulation in each radar cycle.
+A detailed description of its pipelined architecture is given in Alker (1979).
+It was designed for a sustained multiplyaccumulate rate of 5 MHz, using the latest state-of-the-art components, some of which were not even commercially available as the work started: AMD 2900 bit-slice processors, TRW LSI 8×8 bit multiplier chips and static NMOS chips making up the input and output memory banks.
+The program flow could be controlled by conditional jumping, based on the values of three programmable loop counters, which allowed for a degree of structured programming.
+Unfortunately, the program memory was only 63 instructions deep (it had to be very fast and was therefore expensive), which was a severe limitation on an otherwise beautifully thought-out design.